 Mini Pill (Progesterone Only Pill, POP) Patient Information Leaflet

-Mini Pill (Progesterone Only Pill, POP) Patient Information Leaflet Key points every woman who takes the progesterone only pill should know: No contraceptive option is 100% effective, though taken correctly the POP is extremely reliable Vomiting or diarrhoea when taking the pill, or a missed pill, can lead to pregnancy The POP does NOT protect [...]
+Mini Pill (Progesterone Only Pill) - Patient Information Key points for every woman who takes the progesterone only pill: No contraceptive option is 100% effective, though taken correctly the POP is extremely reliable Vomiting or diarrhoea when taking the pill, or a missed pill, can lead to pregnancy The POP does NOT protect against [...]

 The Pill (Combined Oral Contraceptive Pill, COCP) Information Leaflet

 Combined Oral Contraceptive Pill – Patient Information Leaflet Key points every woman who takes the pill should know: No contraceptive option is 100% effective, though taken correctly the combined oral contraceptive pill is extremely reliable.
-Different pill brands have different pack designs-it’s important that you understand how your particular pill should be taken- carefully [...]
+Different pill brands have different pack designs-it’s important that you understand how your particular pill [...]

 Hair Loss Patient Information Leaflet

-Hair Loss Patient Information Leaflet What is male pattern baldness?
+Hair Loss - Patient Information What is male pattern baldness?
 Male pattern baldness affects most men eventually.
-Most men don’t require any treatment, though if it causes distress or depression then treatment may help.
+Most men don’t require any treatment, though if it causes distress or depression then there are medications and other options that may help.
 It occurs over years and can start any time after puberty.
-Hair loss is usually experienced on the crown & [...]
+Hair loss is [...]

 Premature Ejaculation Patient Information Leaflet

 Premature Ejaculation Patient Information Leaflet What is premature ejaculation?
 Premature ejaculation is when you orgasm (or ‘come’) too soon.
-Sometimes it’s soon after (or even before) inserting your penis inside your partner It is common but underreported It usually means that you ejaculate within 3 minutes of entering your partner, with a feeling that [...]
+Sometimes it’s soon after (or even before) inserting your penis inside your partner It is common but underreported It usually means that you ejaculate within 3 minutes of entering your partner, [...]

 Postponing Period Patient Information Leaflet